FadiAbdelqader/PagePal/README.md

 # PagePal
-Find a book based on what you like and what you want.
+Find a book based on what you like and what you want
 - Fadi & Ethan <3